jdcloudcom/en/documentation/Management/DevOps/FAQ/FAQ.md

 ![Alt text](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/FAQ2.png)

-**Q**: How to compile different modules under the same git project?
+**Q: How to compile different modules under the same git project?**

 **A**: 1) Creation of build.sh can be made only when the compiled products are under the directory of the same level (output/).
 Different module names received by build.sh are used as parameters.